Rainfall throughout Georgia

 At the beginning of every month, we check in on the amount of rainfall that occurred during the previous month using data from the National Weather Service.

-April was a relatively wet month in Atlanta, with 5.75 inches falling, compared to the 30-year average for April of 3.36 inches.
-Even with the recent rainfall and 8.18 inches of rain in January (more rainfall than any month in 2016), we are still experiencing drought conditions in metro Atlanta.
-This is primarily because there has not been enough rain falling north of Lake Lanier to fill the lake, which is the primary source of water for much of metro Atlanta.
+Similar to April, May was a relatively wet month in Atlanta, with 4.6 inches falling, compared to the 30-year average for May of 3.67 inches.
+Even with the recent rainfall, Lake Lanier, the primary source of water for much of metro Atlanta, is still below “full pool.”

 The 2016 Monthly Rain Totals chart shows the monthly rainfall throughout the past year compared to the 30-year average.